All You Need To Know About The Bradley Method For Childbirth

 Here at She Births Bravely, we love helping moms prepare for empowering, positive birth experiences.
 We often get asked how our classes compare with other classes such as the Bradley Birth Method.

-I will be totally honest, we are incredibly proud of the results we get our moms in our class, Transformational Birth.
+I will be totally honest, we are incredibly proud of the results we get our moms in our class, Birth Undone.
 However, sometimes Bradley classes for pregnancy are the right choice.

 This article will help you understand the pros and cons of both classes so that you can weigh your own needs with the options available and make the best choice for you.